Comprehensive Economic and Trade Agreement: Agricultural

 CETA does not necessarily alter EU non-tariff barriers such as European regulations on beef, which include a ban on the use of growth hormones, but it could do so.
 Given the cooperation mechanisms institutionalized through the Agreement, this cannot be ruled out.
 Canadian stakeholders have criticized the EU's delays in the approval process for genetically modified organisms (GMOs), and GMO traceability and labelling requirements, none of which are addressed in CETA.

 Environmental

 Both the EU and Canada will retain the right to regulate freely in areas of public interest such as environmental protection, or people's health and safety.

-Impact on fisheries
+Impact on blue economy and fisheries

 The provincial Government of Newfoundland and Labrador has argued that the Federal Government of Canada in Ottawa reneged on a deal to pay $280 million in exchange for its relinquishment of minimum processing requirements as part of CETA.
 Those rules helped protect jobs in fish plants, especially in rural areas hit hard by the cod moratorium, which was instituted in 1992.